meridianarc/griptape-docs/docs/core-features/utilities.md

 ## Numbers

-Is commonly in DApps to perform operation on big numbers.
-Most of this numbers are represented in strings, which for some cases formmating and handling a proper way for displaying them might cause some problems.
+It is common in DApps to perform operations on big numbers.
+Most of these numbers are represented in strings, which for some cases formmatting and handling a proper way for displaying them might cause some problems.
 For that you have a `coinConvert` function to help you manage those cases:

 ```js